This blog post was updated on 17 August 2021.

 - Photo captions: Translating photo captions improves the user experience as they provide concise information about the product that is being advertised.

 - Social media content: Blogs and social media posts might need localising if you have a marketing campaign that includes overseas territories.
 Copywriting and creating content from scratch (rather than translating from a source) is recommended for blogs and social media posts where possible, so that the content is relevant to your target audience.
+You may need to include a strategy for responding to queries and comments too, as unattended social media can have an adverse impact on your strategy.

 Barbara Ripoll Sanchez